NECounter/DevCoNet-Remastered/README.md

 `datasource` defines the fundamental interacting patterns with devices, should be implemented **before use**.
 The impls should be put into the package named `*.operator`, in which `*` refer to the **full package name** of your datasource.

-Two implements should be carried out, and must exactly follow the name `OperatorTCP` and `OperatorSerial` when using TCP and Serial respectively.
+Implementation of IOperator should be named as `Operator`.
+Use annotation `@DevConnectionType` to indicate whether it's TCP or Serial.
 Each of which should contain the constructor with one specific type of parameter, which is the type of DevConnectionTCP and DevConnectionSerial respectively.

 A typical impl is as follows:
 ```java